Cushione/veggie_garden/README.md

 #### Press Enter
 ![Press Enter](assets/docs/press-enter.png)
 - Whenever information is displayed that does not require specific input from the user, a "Press Enter" prompt is shown.
-- This prompt only requires the user to press the Enter key when he is ready, to continue to the next screen.
+- This prompt only requires the user to press the Enter key when they are ready, to continue to the next screen.

 ### Crops
 - The game offers a variety of crops.
 They all have different prices, growing times, and harvest rewards.